romeo7664/WHSTechNotes/journal.md

 # August 27, 2025
 First time
+# september 8, 2025
+Prompt
+Think of a career you’re interested in (e.g., nursing, filmmaking, fashion design, engineering, sports).
+Describe how computer science could be valuable in that profession.
+Use an example from the video or one from your own life to support your claim.
+I am intersted in an online fitenss and sports bussiness.
+Computer Science is very valuable to this profession in my ways.
+Progress can be tracked.
+Your niche can be pubished for the world to see.
+By using computer sciene data can be recorded and analized.
+Another example is being able to promote your business and collaborate with others.
+It can also be used as a tool to give advice and feedback.
+Computer science can very useful in this career.

 # September 2, 2025
 Claim  computer  science expectations  Before  going into this class I want to learn more about computers and basics of it .Evidence